The Hidden Costs of Forklift Accidents

-According to the CDC, loss of productivity due to absent workers costs employers approximately $225.8 billion each year, or about $1,685 per employee.
+According to the CDC, loss of productivity due to absent worker’s costs employers approximately $225.8 billion each year.
+This is about $1,685 per employee.
 Accidents involving forklifts may not only involve loss of productivity from an injured worker, but also medical expense coverage, equipment damage, and a forklift out of active duty.
 When calculating the cost of forklift accidents, employers also need to take into account the management time spent looking into the injured worker case, investigating the accident, and supervising the tasks needed to get the go-ahead to resume work.

 Fines and Legal Costs

 OSHA requires that employers provide a hazard-free work environment and safety training to employees.
-As a result, if they find out a workplace was operating under unsafe practices and with untrained workers following an accident, costly fines will be involved.
-For non-serious violations, fines start at $12, 675 per violation.
-The penalty for willful or repeated violations is a devastating $126, 749 per violation.
+As a result, if they find out a workplace was operating under unsafe practices and with untrained workers following an accident, fines will be involved.
+For non-serious violations, fines start at $12,675 per violation.
+The penalty for willful or repeated violations is $126,749 per violation.
 The cost of forklift accidents extends well beyond the price of equipment repairs and structural damage; it may cost an employer their business.

 Loss of Staff